This post may contain affiliate links. Please read our disclosure policy.

 - Shaved parmesan cheese optional, for serving

-Reduce the heat to a rapid simmer and cook for another 15-20 minutes or until the pasta is nice and tender.
-I suggest stirring every few minutes so the pasta doesn't stick the bottom of the pan.
+- Reduce the heat to a rapid simmer and cook for another 15-20 minutes or until the pasta is nice and tender.
+I suggest stirring every few minutes so the pasta doesn't stick the bottom of the pot.

 - The pasta in these types of soup tends to soak up the broth, so you may want to add more broth/stock when reheating leftovers.
 If the soup is too thick for you once the pasta has finished cooking, thin it out with more chicken broth if desired.

-- You don't have to be exact with the pancetta measurements... anything in the ballpark works.
+- You don’t have to be exact with the pancetta measurements… anything in the ballpark works (packaging sizes vary from place to place).

 - Use low-sodium chicken broth if sensitive to salt.